hanhy06/embellish_chat/docs/README.md

 > * `@group(name)` requires LuckPerms.
 Without it, the mention resolves to no players.
 > * `@team` and `@Player` mentions follow the color of their respective team.
 If the team has no color, the `defaultTeamColor` value is used.
 > * Other mention types can have their color customized by modifying the `styleRule` value.
 > * The table above shows only the most common mentions.
-Embellish Chat supports many additional mentions types.
+Embellish Chat supports many additional mention types.
 For more details, please refer to [MentionWiki.md](https://github.com/hanhy06/embellish-chat/blob/v2.6.0/%2B1.21.11/docs/wiki/MentionWiki.md)

 ---